Blitzball Strategy and Tips

 Keep in mind that, when using a technique as an attack, this will quite often raise the attacking players Attack (AT) statistics.
 You will need to note this when you are being attacked by an opposing player.
 For example, if you have 24 Endurance (EN) while an attacking player has an Attack (AT) statistic of 20 they may be able to bridge that gap by using a technique.
 In this instance you would want to be careful about attempting to try to “break through”.

 The key technique that makes Blitzball ridiculously easy is Tidus’ Jecht Shot ability.
 Tidus can learn Jecht Shot during the scene on the S.S.
-Winnow traveling to Luca.
+Winno traveling to Luca.

 What if I did not successfully complete the Jecht Shot mini-game?
 What if I missed Jecht Shot?
 Can I get Jecht Shot later on in the game?

 The Jecht Shot Challenge will begin after a short cutscene involving Tidus and Jecht in the past.
 The practice mode will teach you how to complete the mini-game.
-You have to press the directional pad buttons as well as X depending on where the prompt appears on the screen.
+You have to press the Directional Pad Buttons as well as Button depending on where the prompt appears on the screen.

 It will be little boxes showing you what to press in the practice round (as shown above), but in the actual mini-game, the buttons to press will correspond to where the text appears (what the game refers to as a ‘memory’).
 It looks like the screenshots below: